 Baked French Fries

-Scrub the potatoes, I use a vegetable scrubber.
-Let the potatoes dry on a hand towel.
-Vegetables Scrubber
+I scrub the potatoes with a vegetable scrubber.
+Let the potatoes dry on a hand towel or paper towel.
+Vegetable Scrubber

 Start your water boiling while you cut the potatoes.
 You will “blanch” your potatoes in this pan for 3 minutes.